-I've asked help from our amazing Arts Ministry folks to guide us in this experience of Advent.
-The band will come in just a moment and play "O Come, O Come Emmanuel" and as they do I want to invite you to still your heart and listen to the lyrics.
+I've asked our music team to start off this time by singing and playing "O Come, O Come Emmanuel" and as they do I want to invite you to still your heart and listen to the lyrics.
 This old familiar song that speaks of a longing and a rejoicing when Emmanuel, God with Us, comes to save us and set us free.

-As the song concludes, members of our drama ministry will begin with readings representing the four Sundays of Advent.
+As the song concludes, I will begin readings representing the four Sundays of Advent.
 Each reading will end with the lighting of a candle in the Advent Wreath.
-The center of your program has the scriptures (and some additional ones) that they will be reading.
-These can serve as a way to bring Jesus into your heart and home as we go through the season.
+The handout you received on your way in has the scriptures (and some additional ones) for each week as well as some reflection questions you can ponder each week.
+This handout can serve as a way to bring Jesus into your heart and home as you go through the season.